nikhil8182/woffy.ai-chat/woffy.ai/README.md

 ### Chat Interface

 The chat interface provides a simulation of an AI assistant conversation.
 Currently, it uses hardcoded responses, but it can be extended to integrate with actual AI models using the configuration from the model.json file.

+### Woffy Mode Toggle

+The Woffy Mode toggle is positioned in the model selector area at the top-right of the chat interface.
+It allows users to switch between:
+- **Woffy Mode ON**: AI responses with dog-like personality traits
+- **Woffy Mode OFF**: Standard AI communication style

+This feature enhances user engagement by providing two distinct interaction modes without changing the underlying AI model.

 ### Add Model